Jonathon-Fleming/ToxPi-GIS/README.md

 Steps to run from windows command prompt:
 * Access environment using command:
   * "%PROGRAMFILES%\ArcGIS\Pro\bin\Python\Scripts\proenv"
+  * Notes:
+    * Quotes are required.
-  * Note: If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)
+    * If you did a custom installation of ArcGIS Pro this location might be different(ie. not in program files)
 * Run script with required parameters:
   * python ToxPi_Model.py location\infile location\outfile.lyrx
   * If location is your current directoy, replace location with .